crufter/puller/README.md

 Voila!
 Puller will make sure your service will be deployed on your local machine!

-Getting a feel for a multi node setup locally
+Getting a feel for a multi node setup
 =====

-You can play around a multinode setup by launching more instances:
+You can play around with a multinode setup locally by launching more instances and using different dirs for the service definitions:

 ```
 puller -d -join=127.0.0.1:7946 -port=7710 -dir=/dirpath2 -node="xob-2"